shilpagarg/sdip/README.md

 See our preprint here: [https://doi.org/10.1101/2020.02.25.964445](https://doi.org/10.1101/2020.02.25.964445).

-This repository contains the complete SDip pipeline and can be used to reproduce the results from our manuscript.
+**This branch of the repository (`master`) contains the complete SDip pipeline and can be used to reproduce the results from our manuscript.
+For the SDip tool which can be used to generate diploid contigs and SV calls from your own custom set of PacBio HiFi and Ultralong Nanopore reads, change to the [`tool`](https://github.com/shilpagarg/sdip/tree/tool) branch.**

 ## Installation